Short Term Health Insurance FAQ

 Who should buy short term health insurance?

-Short term health insurance is a great alternative to regular health insurance!
+Short term health insurance to regular insurance when you are temporarily uninsured!
 Here are the different life situations where short term medical insurance can fill the gap in coverage:

 - Loss of employment